-To achieve the EKILMP goals and objectives, a colour scheme has been developed which delineates the shoreline based on habitat values determined through the AHI analysis in the Fish & Wildlife Habitat Assessment report.
+A colour scheme has been developed which delineates the shoreline based on habitat values determined through the AHI analysis in the Sensitive Habitat Inventory and Mapping report.
 The scheme has coloured shoreline areas as red, orange, yellow or grey zones.
 These zones are defined in the following Section (Step 1) and have been mapped in Appendix A. The risks for specific activities in each color zone (See Step 2) and the associated review process (See Step 3) have also been outlined.
 The coloured zones, activity risk table and the process flow chart form the basis of the Guidelines.
 This approach has been adopted from the lake management protocols being developed by the Ministry of Environment in the Okanagan Region (BC MoE 2008)1.